dvidelabs/flatcc/README.md

 ## Status

+Release 0.5.3 (not released)
+BREAKING: 0.5.3 changes behavour of generated builder create calls so arguments are always ordered by field id when id attributes are being used (#81).

 Release 0.5.2 introduces optional `_get` suffix to reader methods.
 By using `flatcc -g` only `_get` methods are valid.
 This removes potential name conficts for some field names.
 0.5.2 also introduces the long